adut24/holbertonschool-higher_level_programming/README.md

 - What an HTTP Cookie is
 - How to make a request with cURL
 - What happens when you type google.com in your browser (Application level)

+### 0x11.
+Python - Network #1
+- How to fetch internet resources with the Python package `urllib`
+- How to decode `urllib` body response
+- How to use the Python package `requests` #requestsiswaysimplerthanurllib
+- How to make HTTP `GET` request
+- How to make HTTP `POST`/`PUT`/etc. request
+- How to fetch JSON resources
+- How to manipulate data from an external service

 ### 0x12.
 JavaScript - Warm up
 - Why JavaScript programming is amazing